Sacha Jungle Lodge

 Sacha Jungle Lodge also offers day trips into the Yasuni community.
 Guests learn about traditional ways of living, weaving and pottery from the native Kichwa women while tasting their local cuisine.

 There are also multiple ways to view life above the ground.
 The 940-foot raised treetop walk enables guests to meander through the under-story and view the diverse wildlife from five observational platforms.
 Playful monkeys and at least 500 species of striking birds can be observed from 135 feet up in the air on Sacha Lodge’s observation tower.
 The canopy bird walk is a rigid, self-standing suspension walkway, excellent for birding.
+And the canopy exploration crane enables guests to float up to 140 feet off the ground and explore two acres of rainforest in a secure basket with 360-degree rotation.

 Staff & Guides at Sacha Jungle Lodge